microsoft/Qcodes/benchmarking/README.rst

   asv preview -b

-The ``-b`` option opens the website automatically in your default browser.
+The ``-b`` option opens the website automatically in your default browser (the URL that it opens automatically is also printed to the terminal).
 In order to stop the server, press ``Ctrl+C`` in the terminal where you've started it.

-The ``asv preview`` command will print a URL that you can enter in your browser to access the generated website.

 Note that the benchmarking results are created locally on your machine, and they get accumulated.